ggcode1/tcpslow/README.md

 ## Usage

-For example, to create a proxy listening on port 1522 to tcp port 1521, with 150 milliseconds of delay, you could run:
+For example, to create a proxy listening on TCP port 1522, forwarding to TCP port 1521, with 150 milliseconds of delay, you could run:

 ```tcpslow -l 1522 -f 1521 -d 150```